mlaurelli/brainers-voice_cloning/README.md

 ## Join Our Community

-Join our [Discord community](https://discord.gg/myshell) and select the `Developer` role upon joining to gain exclusive access to our developer-only channel!
-Don't miss out on valuable discussions and collaboration opportunities.

 ## Introduction
-As we detailed in our [paper](https://arxiv.org/abs/2312.01479) and [website](https://research.myshell.ai/open-voice), the advantages of OpenVoice are three-fold:
+As detailed in [paper](https://arxiv.org/abs/2312.01479) the advantages of this project are three-fold:

-**1. Accurate Tone Color Cloning.**
-OpenVoice can accurately clone the reference tone color and generate speech in multiple languages and accents.
+**1. Accurate Tone Color Cloning.** can accurately clone the reference tone color and generate speech in multiple languages and accents.

-**2. Flexible Voice Style Control.**
-OpenVoice enables granular control over voice styles, such as emotion and accent, as well as other style parameters including rhythm, pauses, and intonation.
+**2. Flexible Voice Style Control.** enables granular control over voice styles, such as emotion and accent, as well as other style parameters including rhythm, pauses, and intonation.

 **3. Zero-shot Cross-lingual Voice Cloning.**
 Neither of the language of the generated speech nor the language of the reference speech needs to be presented in the massive-speaker multi-lingual training dataset.